 Another thing to note about this particular varicella titer test is that the results are quantitative.
 In other words, the varicella antibody result reported is a number as opposed to just saying positive (reactive) or negative (nonreactive).
 Most people, schools and employers want a quantitative varicella titer when asking for proof of chickenpox immunity.
 There are qualitative varicella blood tests that exist out there but they are not generally recommended for most people given that the quantitative test provides more information and is not readily accessible through online ordering.

-Here is how to interpret varicella test results:
+Here is a video discussing how to interpret varicella test results:

-We hope you found this chickenpox lab test report helpful.
+We hope you found this chickenpox lab test report review helpful.

 - A doctor's lab order*